RayBenefield/transmutation/readme.md

 ## Work Log

+### #4

+Finished up all the strange simple cases and now I'm working on simple object extensions while keeping immutability.
+I got basic cases done and now I'm factoring in paths which will be its own bit of fun.
+I also realized that it is possible I'm not handling promises properly so I'll need to ensure that isn't a problem as well.
+We shall see.
+Taking a bit of a brain break and then I'll jump back into it.
+This is the most important operator when it is done.
+The core of the library really.
+Of course the conditional extensions and branching and parallel calls and stuff are important, but this is the bread and butter.

 ### #3

 Finally found a bit of time to get one session in.
 Working on all the strange